Navid200/xDrip/docs/Contact.md

 Include a short description of what is wrong.
 For example "No readings", or "Sensor Stopped".
 Also, state if there is something that has changed.
 For example, is this a new phone, or did you recently receive an Android patch, if the problem only occurs with a particular release of xDrip, or if you are new to xDrip, or if a new sensor started the issue.

+**<span style="color:red">Please don't open an issue.</span>**
+Please allow us to manage the issues.
+There used to be too many issues opened up by users.
+Many could just be addressed by using xDrip differently.
+In the meantime, there were always too many open issues and there was no way for the developers to know which ones were real.
+Please help us manage the issues more efficiently by opening a discussions instead of an issue.
+If it turns out to be an issue, we will convert the discussion into an issue, or ask you to open an issue.
+Please only open an issue if asked by a developer.

 <br/>